jelhub/scimgateway/README.md

         }

 - **samlprovider** - SAP Hana specific saml provider name.
 Users created in SAP Hana needs to have a saml provider defined.

+  Both port number and password encryption seed may be overridden by setting environment variables before starting the gateway.
+Setting environment variable `SEED` will override default password seed.
+Setting the ScimGateway port in the configuartion file to `"process.env.XXX"` where XXX is the environment variable let gateway use environment variable for port configuration.
+This could be useful in cloud systems e.g:

+	    "scimgateway": {
+			...
+	        "port": "process.env.PORT",
+			...
+		}

 ## Manual startup